gabrielkrieshok/digital-development-guide/docs/basics/doing-tech4good.md

 ### Opportunity Cost

 Opportunity cost is essentially the value of opportunities not taken when at a fork in the road.
-Borrowing from the world of economics, I have found opportunity cost to be incredibly helpful as an explanatory concept in a variety of settings: from the attendance numbers of a nutrition training by new mothers to the slower growth of smartphone adoption around the world.
-It’s helpful when thinking through the cost-benefit of decision-making and why we make decisions in the way that we do.
+Borrowing from the world of economics, I have found opportunity cost to be incredibly helpful as an explanatory concept in a variety of settings: from the attendance numbers of a nutrition training by new mothers to the slower growth of smartphone adoption around the world.It’s helpful when thinking through the cost-benefit of decision-making and why we make decisions in the way that we do.

 For example, though our nutrition training may have been free and even provided a phone credit stipend, it was not greater than the opportunity cost of finding someone to watch your other children or take time off of work.